People

 Professor Raymond Hinnebusch

-Raymond Hinnebusch is professor of International Relations and Middle East politics and founder and Co-Director of the Centre for Syrian Studies.
+Raymond Hinnebusch is Professor Emeritus at the University of St Andrews and founder of the Centre for Syrian Studies.
 He has recently participated in projects on Sectarianism after the Arab uprisings; divergent regime pathways from the uprising, and proxy wars and reconstruction in Syria.
 His supervision specialties include Syrian politics; state formation in MENA; sectarianism and regional conflict and Foreign Policies of Middle East states.

 Further details on: Academia.edu LinkedIn ResearchGate